mnentwig/busbridge3/README.md

 * protocol-based bus-style interface (built on top of bytestream)
 * JTAG bitstream uploader

-Compared to a UART, the MPSSE-based approach achieves ~5x throughput (approaching the FTDI MPSSE hardware limit of 30 MBit/s) and ~3x better latency (reaching the limit set by [USB 2.0 125 us microframe structure](http://www.usbmadesimple.co.uk/ums_6.htm), that is, the interface can reach 8000 independent command-response transactions per second.
+Compared to a UART, this implementation is based on FTDI's MPSSE mode and achieves ~5x throughput (approaching the FTDI MPSSE hardware limit of 30 MBit/s) and ~3x better latency (reaching the limit set by [USB 2.0 125 us microframe structure](http://www.usbmadesimple.co.uk/ums_6.htm).
+That is, the interface can handle 8000 independent command-response transactions per second.

 Most Xilinx-boards support FTDI-based JTAG in a [standard configuration](https://www.ftdichip.com/Support/Documents/AppNotes/AN_129_FTDI_Hi_Speed_USB_To_JTAG_Example.pdf) with correct pinout for using [MPSSE-mode](https://www.ftdichip.com/Support/Documents/AppNotes/AN_135_MPSSE_Basics.pdf).